OpenSats/website/public/static/opensats-grant-application-template.md

 ## Video Application

 A video is required if you request $21,000 or more.
-It must be exactly 2 minutes and 10 seconds (2:10).
+It must be exactly 2 minutes long.
 Paste a public link.
+See the Application FAQ for why the length matters.

 **Video Link:**